CityOfPhiladelphia/vue3-voterhub/README.md

-# vue3-atlas2
+# vue3-voterhub

-This project is a remake of atlas.phila.gov using [Vue 3](https://vuejs.org/guide/introduction.html).
+This project is an app containing all information for voters in philadelphia, based off a remake of atlas.phila.gov using [Vue 3](https://vuejs.org/guide/introduction.html).
 Most of the vue files are written using the Vue3 Composition API.

 A demo of the app can be seen at [https://ajrothwell.github.io/vue3-atlas2/#/](https://ajrothwell.github.io/vue3-atlas2/#/).